Hungary and France meet for the first time in 16 years, with Les Bleus having got their first win in Budapest on their last visit in 1990.

 Ádám Lang (Dijon 2016–18, Nancy 2018 loan)

-• Gulácsi, Upamecano and substitute Orban were in the Leipzig side beaten 3-0 by Paris Saint-Germain in the UEFA Champions League semi-finals on 18 August 2020.
+• Péter Gulácsi and substitute Willi Orbán were in the Leipzig side beaten 3-0 by Paris Saint-Germain in the UEFA Champions League semi-finals on 18 August 2020.
 Presnel Kimpembe and Kylian Mbappé featured for Paris.

-• Gulácsi, Orban, Upamecano and Kimpembe all played 90 minutes as Leipzig beat Paris 2-1 in the UEFA Champions League group stage on 4 November 2020; the four were joined by Mbappé for Paris' 1-0 victory at the Parc des Princes on 24 November 2020.
+• Gulácsi and Orbán both started as Leipzig beat Paris 2-1 in the UEFA Champions League group stage on 4 November 2020, with Kimpembe sent off in added time and therefore suspended for the return three weeks later, when Mbappé returned to help Paris win 1-0 at the Parc des Princes.

 • As players, Hungary coach Rossi was sent off in Piacenza's 2-0 loss away to Deschamps' Juventus in Serie A on 11 April 1998.